How to Help Seniors During Allergy Season

 It seems as though spring weather is finally upon us, which not only means warmer, longer and sunnier days, but also the start of allergy season.
 While spring can be a great time to enjoy the outdoors, it can also make many people quite miserable, especially seniors.
 If your elderly loved one is impacted by seasonal allergies, then nothing can be as difficult as this time of year.

 For some younger adults, allergy season may just mean itchy eyes and a running nose, but for seniors who have a compromised immune system, are taking certain medications or who are dealing with chronic disease, allergy side effects can be even worse.
-The good news is, as a caregiver, there are things that you can do to help make allergy season better and more comfortably for your senior loved ones.
+The good news is, as a caregiver, there are things that you can do to help make allergy season better and more comfortable for your senior loved ones.

 Here are a few tips to help you get you and your loved one through this sniffly, itchy, sneezing time of year.